Pineconium/ChoacuryOS/README.md

 ![Alt text](https://pineconiumsoftware.neocities.org/choacury/assets/ChoacuryLogo.png)
-Choacury, (pronounced as coch-curry or /kʰɔx-ˈkʌr.i/), is project is a custom-built OS written in C/C++ and Assembly.
+Choacury, (pronounced as coch-curry or /kʰɔx-ˈkʌr.i/), is a custom-built OS written in C/C++ and Assembly.
 Choacury is currently in a **Pre-Zeta** stage, meaning some stuff isn't complete yet...

 If you want to help or make your own version of Choacury, don't worry, you are free to modify it to your liking.
 You are also free to help contribute to the project! (see TODO.MD for what is needed doing).

 # System Requirements
-Choacury currently doesn't work with live (real) hardware, currently it only works with virtual machines.
+Choacury currently doesn't work with live (real) hardware, currently, it only works with virtual machines.

 For VirtualBox Users, here are the recommended VM requirements:
 - Operating System: Other/Unknown